 Where is it?

-The Pelorus Bridge Scenic Reserve is located 18km West of Havelock, just off State Highway 6 where the Pelorus River (which runs between Nelson and Blenheim) meets the Rai River.
+The Pelorus Bridge Scenic Reserve is located 18km West of Havelock.
+It’s just off State Highway 6 where the Pelorus River (which runs between Nelson and Blenheim) meets the Rai River.
 This is where the Pelorus Bridge was built in 1863, where the reserve takes its name from.
-It’s a 45-60 minute drive from Nelson, Blenheim, and Picton, making it very easy to fit in a visit during any stage of your road trip in the area.
+It’s a 45-60 minute drive from Nelson, Blenheim, and Picton, making it very easy to fit in a visit during any stage of your road trip!

 The area is one of the largest stretches of pristine river flat forest in the South Island, which has conservation status to protect against land clearing.
 The forest here is hundreds of years old, containing a rich mix of New Zealand native trees.
 To fans of Tolkien, the area might look familiar – it was here that they filmed the famous scene in The Hobbit of the Dwarves escaping down the river in barrels!
 Since then, the reserve has become very popular for rafting and river swimming, as well as having a wide range of trails for hiking.